 5. There’s No Separation Between You and What You Do

-I once heard the analogy that men’s brains are like oranges.
+I once heard the analogy that men’s brains are like boxes.
 They’re able to compartmentalize every part of their lives: work, home, friends.
-But women’s brains are more like a tomato: everything’s kind of jumbled together.
+But women’s brains are more like a big ball of wire: everything’s kind of jumbled together and connected.
 I say that’s great, especially when you’re building a brand and representing it yourself.
 Rather than leaving the office and shutting off your mind completely from your company, you’ll live and breathe the brand.
 And that will show to customers, who will love you for it.

 We’re well past people thinking that women can’t do things as well as men.
 But you as a female need to embrace your strength and realize that if you want to start a business, the only thing holding you back is YOU!